meghapsimatrix/simhelpers/README.md

 estimates from a propensity score analysis?
 To answer such questions, we conduct experiments by simulating thousands of datasets from pseudo-random sampling (Morris et al., 2018).
-We generate datasets under conditions where the errors are heteroskedastic or there is missing data present following Missing at Random (MAR) mechanism.
-Then, we apply statistical methods, like OLS, to each of the datasets and extract measures like effect estimate, p values, confidence intervals.
-We then analyze the methods using performance criteria like bias, Type 1 error rate etc.
+We generate datasets under known conditions.
+For example, we can generate data where the errors are heteroskedastic or there is missing data present following Missing at Random (MAR) mechanism.
+Then, we apply statistical methods, like OLS, to each of the datasets and extract measures like mean difference, regression coefficients, p values, and confidence intervals.
+We then analyze the methods using performance criteria measures like bias, Type 1 error rate etc.

 When examining performance measures, we need to also consider the error in the estimate of the performance measures due to the fact that we generate a finite number of samples.
 The error is quantified in the form of Monte Carlo standard error (MCSE).

-The goal of SimHelpers is to help with running simulation studies.
+The goal of SimHelpers is to assist in running simulation studies.
 This package provides a set of functions that calculates various performance measures and associated MCSE.
-The functions are divided into broad
+The functions are divided into broad four
 categories: absolute criteria, relative criteria, rejection rate and confidence interval coverage.
 The functions are: